PROFabdalla/PROFabdalla/README.md

 # i am web developer:

-- 🔭 I’m currently working freelancer
+- 🔭 I’m currently working as a Back-end developer in Mighty groups
 - 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on dajango
+- 👯 I’m looking to collaborate on django
 - 💬 Ask me about what you want
 - 📫 How to reach me: [Gmail](abdallaamer101@gmail.com)
 - 📫 How to reach me: [linked in](https://www.linkedin.com/in/abdallah-mohamed-52893322b/) & [Hacker Rannk](https://www.hackerrank.com/PROFabdallah)